GMT-458-Web-GIS/geogame-edanurp/README.md

 ## Aim of the Game

-* The aim of this assignment is to design a GeoGame.A geo-game is an interactive game, in which a user interacts with the browser has a geo-component and tries to achieve a high-score.
+* The aim of this assignment is to design a GeoGame.
+A geo-game is an interactive game, in which a user interacts with the browser has a geo-component and tries to achieve a high-score.